puniverse/comsat/docs/index.md

 ~~~ java
 {% include_snippet FiberHttpServlet example ./comsat-servlet/src/test/java/co/paralleluniverse/fibers/servlet/FiberHttpServletTest.java %}
 ~~~

 Then you can simply add it as a regular servlet to you favorite servlet containter, e.g. for embedded Jetty:

 ~~~ java
 {% include_snippet servlet registration ./comsat-servlet/src/test/java/co/paralleluniverse/fibers/servlet/FiberHttpServletTest.java %}
 ~~~

+Some options can be configured globally via system properties or per-servlet through standard servlet configuration attributes:

+ * `co.paralleluniverse.fibers.servlet.FiberHttpServlet.asyncTimeout` (ms): defines the asynchronous request's timeout (default = 120 seconds).
+ * The following features are enabled by default and they can add up to 8% overhead:
+   * `co.paralleluniverse.fibers.servlet.FiberHttpServlet.disableSyncExceptions`: if present or `true` as a system property or if `true` as a servlet config option it will disable the translation of exceptions to standard synchronous server exceptions via `dispatch`.
+   * `co.paralleluniverse.fibers.servlet.FiberHttpServlet.disableSyncForward`: if present or `true` as a system property or if `true` as a servlet config option it will disable the translation of async forward requests to standard synchronous forwards.
+ * The following workarounds are enabled by default only when running in their specific servlet container and they can add up to 3% overhead:
+   * `co.paralleluniverse.fibers.servlet.FiberHttpServlet.disableJettyAsyncFixes`
+   * `co.paralleluniverse.fibers.servlet.FiberHttpServlet.disableTomcatAsyncFixes`

+"Overhead" here means "percentage of execution time" and it has been measured in benchmarks with no request processing (immediate response) and `localhost` network.

 To learn about writing servlets, you can refer to the [Java Servlets tutorial](http://docs.oracle.com/javaee/6/tutorial/doc/bnafd.html).